HoGentTIN/linux-training-hogent/modules/advanced_permissions/050_advanced_permissions_solution.md

 1e.
 Test that this works!

 Log in with different users (group members and others and root), create files and watch the permissions.
-Try changing and deleting files\...
+Try changing and deleting files...

-2\.
-Verify the permissions on `/usr/bin/passwd`.
+2. Verify the permissions on `/usr/bin/passwd`.
 Remove the `setuid`, then try changing your password as a normal user.
 Reset the permissions back and try again.